jennyballif/jennyballif.github.io/_posts/2017-05-23-introducing-patron-number-1-sergium.md

 That's him.
 Lunch with Erdős would be amazing.

-**And funny.**
+**And entertaining.**

 Definitely.

 ~

-Thank you again to the number 1 patron - Serge Ballif, a.k.a.
+Thank you again, and welcome to the Periodic Table of Patrons Serge Ballif, a.k.a.
 Math Dad.
 You can read his blog posts about math and teaching here: [https://sergeballif.github.io/](https://sergeballif.github.io/)

 Follow him on twitter here: [https://twitter.com/sergeballif](https://twitter.com/sergeballif)